googleforgames/agones/site/content/en/docs/Guides/Client SDKs/local.md

 ### Providing your own `GameServer` configuration for local development

-By default, the local sdk-server will create a dummy `GameServer` configuration that is used for `GameServer()` and `WatchGameServer()` SDK calls.
+By default, the local sdk-server will create a default `GameServer` configuration that is used for `GameServer()` and `WatchGameServer()` SDK calls.
 If you wish to provide your own configuration, as either yaml or json, this can be passed through as either `--file` or `-f` along with the `--local` flag.